nocentino/sql-s3-object-integration/README.md

 ## Backup and Restore Test Environment

 Up first is Backups.
 In this repo's [`backup`](https://github.com/nocentino/sql-s3-object-integration/tree/main/backup) directory, there's a script [`demo.sh`](https://github.com/nocentino/sql-s3-object-integration/blob/main/backup/demo.sh).
 In this script, you will find the commands needed to start the environment and do a basic connectivity test using a SQL Server backup.
-To start everything up, you'll change into the [`backup`](https://github.com/nocentino/sql-s3-object-integration/tree/main/backup) directory and run `docker-compose up --detach`.
+To start everything up, you'll change into the [`backup`](https://github.com/nocentino/sql-s3-object-integration/tree/main/backup) directory and run `docker compose up --detach`.
 At this point, you'll have a functioning enviroment, but let's dig into the details of how this is implemented in docker compose.

 ```
-docker-compose up --detach
+docker compose up --detach
 ```

 First, since SQL Server's s3 object integration requires a valid and trusted certificate, a service named `config` runs a container that creates the required certificate needed for this environment and stores them in the current working directory in a subdirectory named `certs`.

 ```
   config:
+    platform: linux/amd64
     build:
       context: .
       dockerfile: dockerfile.ssl